ClickHouse/clickhouse-docs/docs/en/faq/general/why-clickhouse-is-so-fast.md

 -   Design based on hardware capabilities.
 -   Choose data structures and abstractions based on the needs of the task.
 -   Provide specializations for special cases.
--   Try new, “best” algorithms, that you read about yesterday.
+-   Try new, "best" algorithms, that you read about yesterday.
 -   Choose an algorithm in runtime based on statistics.
 -   Benchmark on real datasets.
 -   Test for performance regressions in CI.